ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C02A_Smalltalk.md

 1. It has a compile phase--this is brief and simple compared to non-dynamic languages, but it does some basic checking before the program runs.
 2. Python's data elements have types; they are not just an object that will accept any message.

-By contrast, statically typed languages require that an object's type (its class, interface, or trait) explicitly declare all the methods it supports, and any call to a nonexistent method is caught at compile time as a type error.
+Statically typed languages require that an object's type (its class, interface, or trait) explicitly declare all the methods it supports.
+Any call to a nonexistent method is caught at compile time as a type error.
-Statically typed languages trade away Smalltalk's on-the-fly flexibility for the guarantee that method calls won't go astray;
+Statically typed languages trade away Smalltalk's on-the-fly flexibility for the guarantee that method calls won't go astray.
-as a result, certain idioms common in Smalltalk (such as adding methods to objects at runtime or relying on duck typing) are impractical or impossible to express in a statically typed language.
+Thus, certain idioms common in Smalltalk (such as adding methods to objects at runtime or relying on duck typing) are impractical or impossible to express in a statically typed language.

 In Smalltalk, the set of messages an object can respond to essentially defines its type at that moment--but this "type" is not a formal, static annotation;